oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 The Application Server SHOULD be considered a confidential client, and issued its own client secret.
 The Application Server SHOULD use the OAuth 2.0 Authorization Code grant with PKCE to initiate a request for an access token.
 Detailed recommendations for confidential clients can be found in {{oauth-security-topics}} Section 2.1.1.

-In this scenario, the session between the browser and Application Server SHOULD be a session cookie provided by the Application Server.
+In this scenario, the connection between the browser and Application Server SHOULD be a session cookie provided by the Application Server.

 Security of the connection between code running in the browser and this Application Server is assumed to utilize browser-level protection mechanisms.
-Details are out of scope of this document, but many recommendations can be found in the OWASP Cheat Sheet series (https://cheatsheetseries.owasp.org/), such as setting an HTTP-only and Secure cookie to authenticate the session between the browser and Application Server.
+Details are out of scope of this document, but many recommendations can be found in the OWASP Cheat Sheet series (https://cheatsheetseries.owasp.org/), such as setting an HTTP-only and `Secure` cookie to authenticate the session between the browser and Application Server.

 <!--